Cooking can be quick, cheap and healthier than convenience and takeaway foods. Tips can help you cook healthy and tasty food, even when you are busy.

 Australians spend about one third of their household budget on convenience foods such as takeaway and supermarket ready-to-eat meals.
 There are many reasons why people are cooking less often.
 People’s lives are busier; the two-income household can mean that neither partner has the time or energy to cook every night.
 There are also more people living alone, who often don’t want to cook for themselves.

-However, convenience foods are expensive and some are notoriously high in fat and salt.
+However, convenience foods can be expensive and some are notoriously high in fat and salt.
 If you lack the time or motivation to cook, the following suggestions may be helpful.

 - Stock plenty of dried pasta, such as spaghetti, fettuccine, macaroni and spiral varieties.